 While all expenses (board, lodging, educational costs) for full participation in the courses are covered by the Council of Europe and its partners, no pocket money for other activities is available.
 Participants should find out about local costs and make sure they have enough pocket money for their own expenses and extra curricular activities.

-Your attention is drawn to the fact there are very few places for a high demand.
+There are very few places for a high demand.
 Therefore, once selected to participate, the candidate must commit her/himself to attend for the whole duration of the course.
-If, for any reason, the candidate is unable to take up the offer of a place, s/he must immediately inform the DYS Secretariat and the sending organisation.
+If, for any reason, the candidate is unable to take up the offer of a place, s/he must immediately inform the DYS Secretariat and the supporting organisation.
 This is also the case for applicants placed on the waiting list.

 Selected applicants to confirm their participation.